 Plus, receive recommendations for your next Book Club read.

-Reading Group Guide
+A Reading Group Guide to Winger

 By Andrew SmithSummary

 Ryan Dean seems to have everything going for him but he feels like a loser.
 At fourteen he's already a junior at Pine Mountain Academy, a prestigious coed boarding school in Oregon.
 But it's tough being two years younger than your classmates, even if you are at the top of your class and a star on the varsity rugby team.
 And it’s even tougher when you’re in crazy love with your best friend, Annie Altman, who thinks it would be nothing short of ridiculous to be in love with you.